 Windows 7 vs Windows 10 comparison

-Windows 8 was a radically different operating system, but with Windows 10 it brings back the legacy look and feel of Windows 7, whilst maintaining a fast performance.
+Windows 8 was a radically different operating system to Windows 7 but with Windows 10 Microsoft brought back the legacy look and feel of Windows 7, but improved performance and added new features.
 Here's our comparison of Windows 7 vs Windows 10 to help you decide whether to upgrade.

-For many, Windows 7 has been the benchmark against which to judge all others.
-Considering how confusing and ill thought out Windows 8's interface was (and still is in many ways), it's no surprise that many are skeptical of the Windows 10 upgrade.
+For many, Windows 7, which launched in 2009, has been the benchmark against which to judge all other versions.
+Considering how confusing and ill thought out Windows 8's interface was, it's no surprise that many are skeptical of the Windows 10 upgrade.

 The Start menu